Zjinnnn/tp/docs/UserGuide.md

 ### 2.1 Navigating the User Guide

 Throughout the User Guide, you may find extra information provided for better clarity.
-These coloured boxes below will be useful, so do pay attention for them!
+These coloured boxes below will be useful, so do pay attention to them!

 **Information Box**
 <div markdown="block" class="alert alert-info">**:information_source: Info:**